arikast/mascii-quickstart/README.md

 `.g e`

-The above yields a `g` followed by `e` where the duration of the `e` is 3 times as long as the duration of the `g`
+The above yields a `g` followed by `e` where the duration of the `e` is 3 times as long as the duration of the `g` This technique, or even a double-dotted reverse like `..g e` can be used to reasonably approximate a grace note.

 #### My waltz seems to be notated in 4/4 when I open the midi file in MuseScore.
 Can't I specify a 3/4 time signature?